BLOWN: A Blockchain Protocol for Single-Hop Wireless Networks under Adversarial SINR: Introduction

 \section{Introduction}

 \fi \IEEEPARstart{D}istributed Ledger Technology (DLT) refers to share, replicate, and synchronize a digital ledger across a distributed network without centralized data storage.
 As a widely used DLT, blockchain technologies intend to organize a digital ledger as a chain of blocks to enable remarkable properties such as decentralization, immutability, and traceability.
 Since Bitcoin has emerged as the first open cryptocurrency, blockchain has been envisioned as a promising technology that can be used in various practical applications such as finance \cite{tapscott2017blockchain}, Internet of Things (IoT) \cite{ali2018applications}, supply chain \cite{korpela2017digital}, and security services \cite{salman2018security}.
 In recent years, the popularity of 5G and IoT has arisen more problems of managing devices, sharing information, and carrying on computing tasks among wireless nodes \cite{soret2015interference}.
 Such problems become even intractable in a wireless network with small-world and super-dense features \cite{cheng2017ssdnet}.
-To overcome these challenges, effort has been made to build secure and trusted computing environments such as mobile edge computing (MEC) enabled blockchain \cite{xiong2018mobile} and the blockchain empowered 5G \cite{dai2019blockchain} in wireless networks taking advantage of blockchain technologies.
+To overcome these challenges, researchers have been making continuous effort to build secure and trusted computing environments such as mobile edge computing enabled blockchain \cite{xiong2018mobile} and the blockchain empowered 5G \cite{dai2019blockchain} in wireless networks taking advantage of blockchain technologies.
+As shown in Fig.~\ref{Fig:uav}, one of the most typical application scenarios of wireless blockchain is a single-hop unmanned vehicle network \cite{ghribi2020secure, calvo2018secure, aloqaily2021design}, in which blockchain-based unmanned vehicles can execute precise cooperative operations (by consensus mechanism) based on trusted historical information (using blockchain as a decentralized ledger).
+This system can be fault-tolerant, robust, and secure against malicious attacks.